sharkwouter/minigalaxy/README.md

 * Using MiniGalaxy without an internet connection does not work
 * Changing the installation directory makes MiniGalaxy unable to detect previously installed games
-* After an hour of use, MiniGalaxy may need to be restarted before being able to install games again